Yasir-09/Project-4-Global-Happiness-Insights-Prediction-with-Economic-indicators/README.md

 Homogeneity: Developed countries tend to share more similarities in terms of social and economic factors, making it easier for a linear regression model to capture underlying trends.

-3. Random Forest Model (All Countries):
+3. Random Forest Model (Developed Countries):

 R2 Score: 90%
 Benefits: